iMontouch/zmk-config/README.md

 - Uses layers and home row mods for easy access to all functions
 - Inspired by the awesome [Miryoku layout](https://github.com/manna-harbour/miryoku)
 - German-specific keys and characters integrated into the layout
+- Extensive use of combos for enhanced functionality

 ## Limitations

 Just a heads up - this ZMK implementation doesn't have all the bells and whistles of the original Oryx config.
 Specifically:

-- Mouse emulation isn't supported in ZMK yet
+- Mouse emulation isn't fully supported in ZMK yet, but there's hope on the horizon!

 If you're curious about the status of mouse emulation in ZMK, check out the [official docs](https://zmk.dev/docs/keymaps/behaviors/mouse-emulation).
+There's a promising PR for mouse move mode that's awaiting merge into the upstream ZMK firmware.
+You can track its progress [here](https://github.com/zmkfirmware/zmk/pull/2027).

 Feel free to poke around, use, or tweak this layout for your own Corne keyboard.
-Happy typing!
+Happy typing! 🚀